beamylabs/beamylabs-start/examples/grpc/python/simple_ecu/README.md

 A bunch of things are going on in this examples and it all starts in the main function `def run(argv):`.
 Lets break it down.

 #### Setting up stubs and configuration
-First we start of with setting up a connection to the signal broker (with the ip that was passed to the script) and then defining the grpc stubs that will be used.
+First we start of with setting up a connection to the beamy broker (with the ip that was passed to the script) and then defining the grpc stubs that will be used.
 In code it looks like this:
 ```
   channel = grpc.insecure_channel(ip + port)
   network_stub = network_api_pb2_grpc.NetworkServiceStub(channel)